 In a joint experimental and theoretical work, Lei shows that binary cations of Cs and Rb improves the operation stability of perovskite LEDs.
-The work is accepted for publication by Advanced Materials.
+The work is published open access on Advanced Materials.
 A short summary of the work can be found below:

 Perovskite light emitting diodes (PeLEDs) have recently attracted significant attention in the light emitting fields with comparable external quantum efficiency to the organic light emitting diodes (OLEDs).
 The superior properties of perovskites, such as low cost, high photoluminescence quantum efficiency and narrow emission linewidth, have endowed PeLEDs with great potential for industrial application.
 However, the operation stability is still challenging due to the severe decay of the luminescence efficiency under bias.

 We carefully investigated the operation stability of FAPbI3-based PeLEDs and for the first time provided direct experimental evidence of I– migration in operating PeLEDs.
 To promote the operation stability, we explored a composition engineering strategy to suppress the defects-assisted I– migration by incorporating binary alkali cations (Cs+ and Rb+) in FAPbI3 perovskites.